Email Testing in CI/CD Pipelines: A Developer's Guide

 return False

 Set up notifications to immediately alert developers of failed email tests.
-Integrate email or Slack notifications into your CI/CD pipeline.
+Integrate email or slack notifications into your CI/CD pipeline.
 This ensures prompt awareness and faster resolution of issues.

 With automated email tests integrated into your CI/CD pipeline, you gain confidence.
 Now, let's look at how to handle dynamic content and personalization in your emails.